koshi8bit/lib/README.md

 ### Channel \<Templated\>

-This class allow to make  cahnnels with this basic fields:
+This class allow to make any type of cahnnels (double, bool, int and ect.) with this basic fields:
 * plotName
 * widgetName
 * color